The gravitational stratification of multifluid and multispecies plasma: The basics

-In the original MFMS modeling, gravitational stratification was not considered \citep{Sykora_2023}.
-Here, as a first step to improve the MFMS model, we calculate and discuss two different types of stratification: \begin{itemize} \item[(I)] {Pure hydrostatic equilibrium (pHE):} Each fluid is treated independently and satisfies its own hydrostatic equilibrium condition, as given by Eq.~\ref{eq:Hydro_n}. \item[(II)] {Coupled hydrostatic equilibrium (cHE):} The hydrostatic equilibrium is established through the coupling between different fluids, such that their equilibrium states are mutually dependent. \end{itemize} As constructing the pHE is straightforward, we only introduce the cHE in detail.
+Considering multifluid plasmas, we calculated two different types of stratification, as discussed below: \begin{itemize} \item[(I)] {Pure hydrostatic equilibrium (pHE):} Each fluid is treated independently and satisfies its own hydrostatic equilibrium condition, as given by Eq.~(\ref{eq:Hydro_n}). \item[(II)] {Coupled hydrostatic equilibrium (cHE):} The hydrostatic equilibrium is established through coupling between different fluids, such that their equilibrium states are mutually dependent. \end{itemize}

-As we assume that in the cHE stratification all fluids are coupled by collisional interactions, at each height all fluids can be described by their bulk motion.
-Therefore, we define an equivalent atomic mass for considering the bulk motion, which reads
+We note that because constructing the pHE is straightforward, we only offers details on the cHE below.
+As we assume that in the cHE stratification all fluids are coupled by collisional interactions, at each height, all fluids can be described by their bulk motion.
+Thus, we define a mean atomic mass, which is expressed as

-where $m_i$ is the atomic mass of the $i$-th fluid.
-Importantly, free electrons should be considered (thus the $n$+1-th fluid) when calculating the equivalent atomic mass, while the electron mass is assumed to be zero.
-As has been mentioned, in this example we have four "non-zero-density" fluids and thus $n=4$.
-Note that we do include separate equations to describe the motion of electrons, as further explained in Section \ref{sec:ebysus}.
-While assuming the ideal gas law, we have the equation of state written as
+where $m_i$ and $N_i$ are, respectively the atomic mass and the number density of the $i$-th fluid.
+In particular, we should emphasize that free electrons should be considered (i.e., the $n$+1-th fluid) when calculating the mean atomic mass, {without breaking charge neutrality}, while the electron mass is assumed to be zero.
+While assuming the ideal gas law, we have the equivalent equation of state,